We all know that in order to sell your business for a healthy figure, it’s really important that it first has a good profit margin.

 See, how a good profit margin is a huge indicator as to how well your business is going, it’s still important that you don’t obsess over it.
 When you obsess over the profit margin, you forgot about the other important stuff.

-In this short article, I want to quickly go over that “other important stuff” before revealing what is a good profit margin for an Amazon FBA business.
+In this short article, I want to quickly go over the “other important stuff” before revealing what is a good profit margin for an Amazon FBA business.

 If you’re selling a product that isn’t unique, and which can easily be sold by a competitor, your store is hardly sustainable.